FM FencingMonitor

 Compared with Biomech Profile and Issue Dynamics

 Biomech Profile and Issue Dynamics remain general.
-Offense Dynamics narrows the reading to offensive-context performance patterns.
+Offense Dynamics narrows the reading to attacking-context movement and offensive movement organization.

 Compared with Defense Dynamics

-Offense Dynamics and Defense Dynamics use the same contextual logic, but they read selected findings in opposite tactical contexts.
+Offense Dynamics and Defense Dynamics use the same contextual logic, but read movement from opposite fencing contexts: attack and defense.